Blog

 Everyone says to add more conflict.
 That advice is wrong for discovery writers.
 Here's what's actually killing your momentum and how to get it back.

-Why Discovery Writers Quit at 40,000 Words (and How to Get Unstuck)
+Why Discovery Writers Quit at 40,000 Words

 What Is a Discovery Writer?